st4ck/SkipList-PHP/README.md

 ## Exceptions
 When using as an array, if you change the value of an element (eg. $skiplist[1] = "1"), the old value at that offset will be removed and the new element will be added in the correct position because the skiplist must remain sorted.

+## Implementation details
+Class SkipNode represents the nodes in the SkipList.
+Each node has a value and an array called "forward" which holds references to nodes in the next level

+### Constructor:
+Accepts an optional parameter maxLevel, which sets the maximum level of the SkipList (default 10).

+Initializes the head of the SkipList with a null value and a forward array of size maxLevel + 1.

+Initializes other class attributes, such as level, position, and the number of elements.

+### Iterator methods:
+current(): Returns the value of the current position in the SkipList.

+key(): Returns null since there is no associated key in the SkipList.

+next(): Moves the current position pointer to the next node in the SkipList.

+rewind(): Resets the current position pointer to the first node in the SkipList.

+valid(): Returns true if the current position pointer is not null and false otherwise.

+### ArrayAccess methods:
+offsetExists(): Accepts an offset parameter and returns true if the value associated with the offset exists in the SkipList and false otherwise.

+offsetGet(): Accepts an offset parameter and returns the value associated with the offset in the SkipList.

+offsetSet(): Accepts an offset and a value parameter and adds the value to the SkipList. (see Exceptions)

+offsetUnset(): Accepts an offset parameter and removes the value associated with the offset from the SkipList.

+### Main methods:
+getRandom(): Returns a random value from the SkipList.

+getRandomM(): Accepts a number parameter and returns an array of "number" random values from the SkipList.

+randomLevel(): Returns a random level between 0 and the maximum level.

+count(): Returns the number of elements in the SkipList.

+addMany(): Accepts an array parameter and adds all its values to the SkipList.

+toArray(): Returns an array of all the values in the SkipList.

+search(): Accepts a value parameter and searches for its position in the SkipList.

+add(): Accepts a value parameter and adds it to the SkipList.

+delete(): Accepts a value parameter and removes it from the SkipList.